Skip to content

 Suppose you must go straight from school to after-school activities that require you to use your skateboard.
 In that case, you can present that as a reason for seeking permission.
 Be clear about when and where you’ll board the bus with your skateboard.

 If given permission, students must adhere to strict safety guidelines during transport.
+Let’s talk about these safety guidelines in detail in our next section:

 Safety Guidelines for Skateboards on Buses